djndl1/CSNotes/java/java_concurrency.md

 ```

 The first time you call get in a given thread, the lambda in the constructor is called.
 From then on, the get method returns the instance belonging to the current thread.

+# Thread-Safe Collections

+You can protect a shared data structure by supplying a lock, but it is usually easier to choose a thread-safe implementation instead.